alexandra-storton/Profitability-and-Discounting-Strategy/README.md

 ## ✅ Executive Summary

 Undifferentiated discounting and sub-optimal category investment are the primary drivers of margin erosion.
 Despite strong top-line growth, 24% of orders contained at least one loss-making item, and over £550,000 in revenue was unnecessarily lost to discounts on products that don't need them to sell.
-Two interventions would drive the biggest impact in recovering this loss whilst minising impact on quantities.
+Two interventions would drive the biggest impact in recovering this loss whilst minimising impact on quantities.
 First, shifting from blanket to targeted discounting through removing discounts from the 38% of products with low price sensitivity — this would generate an estimated £127,600 in additional profit and a 13.5% margin uplift with no change to volume.
 Second, rebalancing category investment toward Sports and Beauty, which deliver superior unit economics (31.1% and 29.7% average margins respectively, with low return rates and low discount dependency), while rationalising Electronics, Home, Health and Office, which consistently erode margin across all three levers.
 Returns are a secondary concern being stable at 6.8% year-on-year with no seasonal pattern and should not be the priority.

 <br>